 Earning Starwood Preferred Guest Points

-Earning Starwood Preferred Guest points is a piece of cake once you sign up for the Starwood Preferred Guest® Credit Card from American Express (currently unavailable).
+Earning Starwood Preferred Guest points is a piece of cake once you sign up for the Starwood Preferred Guest® Credit Card from American Express.
 Meeting the minimum spending requirement on the card will net you a total of 75,000 Bonus Points after you use your new Card to make $3,000 in purchases within the first 3 months, or 150,000 for a married couple if both partners get the card.

 As you can see from the award chart above, those 150,000 points could take you far!
 When you sign up for the card, you will automatically be enrolled in the rewards program.